John Hiatt: 1990s and beyond

 On February 12, 2008, during a concert with Lyle Lovett at the National Arts Centre in Ottawa, Ontario, Hiatt said that his new album would be titled Same Old Man.
 It was released on May 27, 2008.

 On September 17, 2008, he appeared in Levon Helm's Ramble at the Ryman singing "The Weight" at the historic Ryman Auditorium, in Nashville.

 Hiatt appeared as a performer in The House of Blues in the sixth episode of the second season of Treme, with the episode title taken from his song Feels Like Rain.
 The episode aired May 29, 2011.

 In November 2011 Hiatt guested at Joe Bonamassa's two night Beacon Theatre, New York concerts.
 The following year Bonamassa released a two LP, CD and DVD capturing the two nights.

 Hiatt presented an Americana Lifetime Achievement Award to Bonnie Raitt on September 12, 2012.
 The two performed "Thing Called Love" together at the ceremony.

 On July 15, 2014, Hiatt released Terms of My Surrender, his 22nd studio album.
 It earned him two Grammy nominations.

 On October 12, 2018, Hiatt released The Eclipse Sessions, an LP via New West Records.
 The album, his first in four years, was recorded over four days in the summer of 2017, a period that included the August 21 solar eclipse.
 Hiatt recorded the album as part of a trio of guitar, bass (Patrick O’Hearn), and drums (Kenneth Blevins).

 Personal life

 Hiatt has two daughters, singer-songwriter Lilly Hiatt and Georgia Rae Hiatt, and a stepson, Robert.
+Along with singing, Hiatt is also a whistler, whistling in many of his songs.